-- Present on the face of the statement of financial position amounts for two classes of net assets at the end of the year, rather than the current three classes. - Present on the face of the statement of activities the amount of the change in each of the two classes of net assets. - Continue to present on the face of the statement of cash flows the net amount for operating cash flows using either the direct or indirect method of reporting.
-However, no longer require the presentation or disclosure of the indirect method reconciliation, if using the direct method. - Enhanced disclosures in the following areas: - Board designated net assets - Donor restricted net assets - Qualitative and quantitative information on liquidity - Amounts of expenses by both their natural and functional classification - Methods used to allocate costs among program and supporting functions - Underwater endowments - Report investment return net of external and direct internal investment expenses and no longer require disclosures of those netted expenses.
+- Present on the face of the statement of activities the amount of the change in each of the two classes of net assets. - Continue to present on the face of the statement of cash flows the net amount for operating cash flows using either the direct or indirect method of reporting.
+However, no longer require the presentation or disclosure of the indirect method reconciliation, if using the direct method. - Enhanced disclosures in the following areas: - Board-designated net assets - Donor restricted net assets - Qualitative and quantitative information on liquidity - Amounts of expenses by both their natural and functional classification - Methods used to allocate costs among program and supporting functions - Underwater endowments - Report investment return net of external and direct internal investment expenses and no longer require disclosures of those netted expenses.

 The amendments should be applied on a retrospective basis in the year that the pronouncement is first applied.
-The standard will be effective for the Organization for annual periods beginning after December 15, 2017.
+The standard will be effective for the Corporation for annual periods beginning after December 15, 2017.
 Early adoption is permitted.